 In the MHI core courses, you will build knowledge of the health care system and master concepts in health policy, information science, and behavioral, cognitive and organizational science.
 You will develop methodological skills in high-powered analytics, systems analysis, planning, development and implementation.

-Additional opportunities through professional and community engagement
+Additional opportunities through engaged learning

 Self-initiated dual degrees